A Valentines Cheeseboard for Two

-My biggest piece of advice when buying cheese is to buy from a store that specializes in cheese.
-While supermarkets sell a vast selection, they are usually not mature, and they’re wrapped in plastic (Which makes many cheeses sweat.
+My biggest piece of advice when buying cheese for a good cheeseboard is to buy from a store that specializes in cheese.
+While supermarkets sell a vast selection, they are usually not mature, and they’re wrapped in plastic wrap(Which makes many cheeses sweat.
 Not a good thing!).
-Instead, seek out someone who knows their stuff and ask them what’s good and in season.
-Many of my favourite cheeses are seasonal which makes them all the more special when they are available.
+Instead, seek out a cheesemonger or specialty grocery stores with a cheese counter, and a good selection of cheeses that knows its stuff.
+Ask them what’s good and in season.
+If in doubt check out how the cheese is wrapped.
+Look for cheese paper.
+It looks a bit like parchment paper and is one of the best ways to store cheese.
+Many of my favorite cheeses are seasonal which makes them all the more special when they are available.

 The extra bits

-Whenever I’m serving goats’ cheese I love to include some honeycomb.
+Whenever I’m serving goat’s cheese I love to include some honeycomb.
 It’s a total match and always looks the goods!

 Let’s crank this up a level

-What do I serve my cheeseboard with?
+What do I serve my cheeseboard for two with?

 Happy Valentines Day!